-This Runza Recipe uses already-prepared frozen bread dough and browned ground beef mixed with onion and green cabbage and seasoned with salt and fresh ground black pepper.
+This Runza Recipe uses pre-made frozen bread dough, browned ground beef mixed with onion and green cabbage, and salt and fresh-ground black pepper.
 The result is absolutely delicious, quick, and much easier than mixing the dough from scratch.

 Learn how to make the famous and flavorful Runza sandwich at home with this easy recipe.
-They are perfect for a quick and tasty meal idea.
-This tasty number is quite popular in the Midwest, especially in Nebraska and Kansas, where they are often referred to as bierocks.
+They are perfect for a quick and tasty meal.
+They are quite popular in the Midwest, especially in Nebraska and Kansas, where they are also known as bierocks.
 These are always a hot commodity and a huge hit with kids.
 I love to serve them with homemade French fries or onion rings.

 Ingredient Notes and Substitutions